truenas/documentation/content/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 ## System Security Widget

 {{< enterprise >}}
-The **System Security** widget allows administrators of Enterprise licensed systems to enable or disable FIPS 140-2 compliant algorithms.
+The **System Security** widget allows administrators of Enterprise-licensed systems to enable or disable FIPS 140-2 compliant algorithms.
 This requires a system reboot to apply the settings.
 High Availability (HA) systems reboot the standby controller and then prompt to failover and reboot the primary controller.